samratb601/draw-sync/README.md

 ## Installation

 1. Clone the repository: `https://github.com/samratb601/whiteboard-sync.git`
-3. Navigate to `whiteboard-sync` directory
+3. Navigate to `whiteboard-sync` directory using `cd ./whiteboard-sync`
 2. Navigate to the server project folder: `cd ./server`
 3. Install dependencies: `npm install` or `yarn install`
 4. Navigate to the client project folder: `cd ./client`